labgem/microscope-user-doc/docs/content/mage/editor.rst

 B. subtilis
 ===========

-This menu indicates the best BLAST hit for the current Genomic Object against the genome of Bacillus subtilis, if any.
+This menu indicates the best BLAST hit for the current Genomic Object against the genome of *Bacillus subtilis*, if any.

 This dataset is a useful reference since B. subtilis is a very well known bacteria, with a carefully annotated genome and large quantities of experimental data and publications are available.